lumeland/theme-ebook/src/index.md

 through an endless flip-book of images snatched from street corners and parking lots, bank lobbies and dispensary lines.

 I looked back at the canvases.
-Suddenly, the grain of security camera footage---the blotch, the gloom---was unmistakable.
+Suddenly, the grain of security camera footagethe blotch, the gloomwas unmistakable.
 The cameras were Lazar Lobo's muses.

 "Lazar doesn't review all the footage himself," Scheme explained.
 "Impossible.
-Instead, he programs his assistants here"---she patted one of the computers---"to identify interesting compositions, which he then copies."
+Instead, he programs his assistants here"she patted one of the computers"to identify interesting compositions, which he then copies."

 "The Cartier-Bresson algorithm," Lobo sniffed, "is only the beginning of my process."

 Explaining the case to him, Scheme sketched out an algorithm of her own.
-She wanted to know where in the Bay Area, in the last six months, a figure had disappeared suddenly---there one frame, gone the next---and then reappeared in the same spot approximately one day later.
+She wanted to know where in the Bay Area, in the last six months, a figure had disappeared suddenlythere one frame, gone the nextand then reappeared in the same spot approximately one day later.

 "That does happen sometimes," Lobo said.
 "Usually it's a glitch in the camera."